■Sustainability Report

 〇 |

-※1 STEM fields:The total number of full-time employees in the IT, Menu Development, Production Division, and Quality Control Group.
+※1 STEM fields:The total number of full-time employees in the IT, Menu Development, Production Division, and Quality Control.

 ※4 Gender wage gap: Ratio of women's wages to men's wages

-※5 Bonus gap: the difference between the average bonus salary paid to male employees and the average bonus salary paid to female employees in March, July, and December (for subjects with three payments).
+※5 Bonus Gap: Difference between the average bonus paid to male and female employees (for those receiving three payments in March, July, and December).

-※6 Median gap: Percentage difference between the median salary or bonus paid to male employees and the median salary or bonus paid to female employees.
+※6 Median Gap: Ratio difference between the median salary or bonus paid to male and female employees.

-※9 Starting in 2024, stress checks will also be conducted at business sites with 50 or fewer employees.
+※9 Stress Checks: Starting in 2024, includes business sites with 50 or fewer employees.

-※15 Labor union membership ratio: the number of labor union members divided by the total number of consolidated employees (including part-time employees)
+※16 Union Membership Ratio: Number of union members divided by the total number of consolidated employees (including part-time employees).

-※16 Shareholding association member ratio: the number of shareholding association members divided by the number of regular employees for each company.
+※17 Shareholding Association Membership Ratio: Number of association members divided by the number of full-time employees of each company.

 Customers